quibbble/go-boardgame/README.md

 ## Examples

-[Tic-Tac-Toe](https://github.com/quibbble/go-boardgame/tree/main/examples/tictactoe) provides a simple example implementation.
+[Tic-Tac-Toe](https://github.com/quibbble/go-tictactoe) provides a simple example implementation.

 You can also view [all currently implemented games here](https://github.com/quibbble#currently-implemented-games).

 ## Future Plans

-Additional resources common to many games such as ~~decks, hands~~, boards, etc. will be added to the above packages list as time goes on to make writing the logic for these games a far faster process.
+Additional resources common to many games will be added to the above packages list as time goes on to make writing the logic for these games a far faster process.
 Any ideas or PRs to improve or add additional features are always welcome.